mgimond/tukeyedar/README.md

 [![R-CMD-check](https://github.com/mgimond/tukeyedar/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/mgimond/tukeyedar/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The `tukeyedar` package houses a subset of functions used in Exploratory Data Analysis (EDA).
-Most functions are inspired by work published by Tukey (1977), D. C. Hoaglin and Tukey (1983) and Velleman and Hoaglin (1981).
+The `tukeyedar` package houses data exploration tools.
+Many functions are inspired by work published by Tukey (1977), D. C. Hoaglin and Tukey (1983) and Velleman and Hoaglin (1981).
 Note that this package is in beta mode, so use at your own discretion.

 ## Installation